tasmota/decode-config/README.md

 ```

 > Note: A very few specific commands are unsupported - these are commands that have a high degree of complexity within Tasmota and whose implementation of the parameters are very hard to sync on Tasmota code changes.
-**It is recommended not to use the Tasmota command format to back up the configuration data.
+**It is recommended not to use the Tasmota command format for back up the configuration data.
 This can become incompatible if changes in Tasmota are not syncronized with the Tasmota command output handling.**

 ### Filter by groups